CharlesSS07/BClubRepo/README.md

 This is a git repo for the Los Alamos High School Blender Club projects.

-For access to the repo or questions, the owner, Charles Strauss, is available on discord:
+For access to the repo or questions, the owner is available on discord: spaghettio#5924

 ## About Git